microsoft/fluentui/README.md

 To view the documentation including examples, contracts, component status, and to add functionality or fix issues locally, you can:

 1.  `git clone https://github.com/OfficeDev/office-ui-fabric-react.git`
-2.  `npm install` _If you're on Windows, please read the next section before running this_
+2.  `npm install` _For Windows developers, please read the next section before running this_
 3.  `npm start`

 This will start a demo page from the office-ui-fabric-react package folder, which will open a web browser with the example page.
 You can make changes to the code which will automatically build and refresh the page using live-reload.